The Virgin Birth of Jesus declares his deity

 Jesus changes the Covenant

 Again, when God gave the law to Israel, he gave the Sabbath as a sign of his faithfulness and their obligation.
-“And the LORD spake unto Moses, saying, Speak thou also unto the children of Israel, saying, Verily my sabbaths ye shall keep: for it is a sign between me and you throughout your generations, that ye may know that I am the LORD that doth sanctify you…..It is a sign between me and the children of Israel for ever….”
+“And the LORD said to Moses, ‘Say to the sons of Israel, ‘You shall keep my sabbaths, for this is a sign between me and you throughout your generations, that you may know that I, the LORD, sanctify you…..It is a sign for ever between me and the sons of Israel….’”
 (Exod 31:12-17).
 This covenant is what we now know as the First or Old Covenant, or Old Testament.
 Nobody can abrogate or change this covenant; it was instituted by God and must stand until he changes it or it is fulfilled (See Hebrews chap 8 to 10).

 How much clearer does it have to be stated that Jesus is God?
 Who else has the right to change the Covenant and the way God relates to his people.
 Jesus unequivocally said that he was establishing the New Covenant; and his blood was the sign and confirmation.
 Whenever we drink the wine at the Lord’s Supper, we proclaim his death (1 Cor 11:26), acknowledge his deity, and remind ourselves of our New Covenant relationship to him.